gtk-rs/gtk4-rs/book/src/actions.md

 ```

 Creating stateful actions from setting entries is so common that `Settings` provides a method for that exact purpose.
-We create actions with `create_actions` and then add them to the action group of our window.
+We create actions with the[ `create_action`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/gio/prelude/trait.SettingsExt.html#tymethod.create_action) method and then add them to the action group of our window.

 <span class="filename">Filename: listings/actions/7/window/mod.rs</span>